 What makes us humans want to explore?
-Tales of exploration from around the globe and beyond!

 We humans are curious creatures, and our history is crammed full of tales of exploration, adventure and discovery.
 But what makes us humans want to explore?